How To: Say "hello, how are you, & my name is" in Vietnamese

 In this tutorial, we learn Japanese slang "kakkoii" or "cool."
 The word we will learn is "kakkoii," which describes something that is cool, looks awesome, or sounds cool.
 So, if you wanted to describe a band that sounds cool or say someone is cool, you would use this word.
 There is a small "su" in the word that you will need to learn to pronounce when you are saying it.
 "Mabui" is a word that you would use to describe a girl who is really hot with a nice body and face.
 For the ladies, if you ...

-How To: Describe solutions in English
+How To: Use infinitives for questions in English